The Clear Edge

 Mistake 3: No action items

-Why it happens: Reflection feels productive without execution commitments.
+Why it happens: Reflection feels productive even when it doesn’t lead to any execution commitments.

 Why it’s expensive: Reflection without execution is journaling, not strategic management.
-Monthly review must produce specific actions with owners and deadlines, or it’s just expensive navel-gazing.
+The monthly review has to produce specific actions with owners and deadlines, or it becomes expensive navel-gazing.

 The fix: